-The Importance of Celebrating Different Cultures and Diversity in the Classroom: As an educator, one of the most important lessons you will ever teach is about diversity.
+As an educator, one of the most important lessons you will ever teach is about diversity.
+Teaching your students about the Importance of Celebrating Different Cultures and Diversity in the Classroom will help your students tremendously.
 Did you know that being culturally aware can have a significant affect on your student’s success?
 “Diverse classrooms promote creativity, high level thinking, and collaboration.”
 Our classrooms represent different backgrounds, cultures, ethnicity, language, religion, and physical ability.
 Being diverse is defined as all the ways we are alike and different.
 You may be wondering why this is such a significant lesson for children to learn.

 As educators here are some reasons behind the importance of celebrating different cultures in the classroom.